croqaz/img-db/docs/readme.md

 Import flags:

+- config='' : a JSON config file, so you don't have to type so many flags
-- op='copy' : the operation used when creating the archive.
+- operation='copy' : the operation used when creating the archive.
 Options: copy, move, link
 - hashes='blake2b' : different content hashes you can add in the DB.
 Not that useful really
 - v_hashes='dhash' : different visual hashes you can add in the DB.
 Useful for comparing agains duplicates
 - metadata=''  : extra metadata that you can extract from an image.
 Options: aperture, shutter-speed, iso, rating, label, keywords, headline, caption